Windsor (Cascade, Virginia)

-Windsor is a historic plantation complex located near Cascade, Pittsylvania County, Virginia.
-The house was completed in 1862, and is a two-story, five bay Georgian style brick dwelling, with Italianate style ornamentation.
+Windsor is a historic plantation complex located near Cascade, Pittsylvania County, Virginia, United States.
+The house was completed in 1862, and is a two-story, five-bay Georgian-style brick dwelling, with Italianate-style ornamentation.
 It has a shallow hipped roof and double-pile, central-hall plan.
 The main section is flanked by one-story, one bay wings.
 Also on the property are the contributing original school / playhouse, kitchen, smoke house, laundry, gas house, two slave houses, and a spring house, barn / horse stable, Gris Mill.

 It was listed on the National Register of Historic Places in 1980.